itslauhere/mean-reversion-ml-strategy/README.md

 ## 👩‍💻 Author

-Built by [Laurentia Liennart](https://github.com/itslauhere) — Cognitive Science @ UCSD with Machine Learning & Neural Computation specialization.
+Built by [Laurentia Liennart](https://github.com/itslauhere) — Cognitive Science @ UC San Diego with a specialization in Machine Learning & Neural Computation.
 Experience in Southeast Asian markets as an Investment Analyst @ Kayana Kapital.